iSimar/React-Native-Starter-Pack/README.md

 1) Make your code changes.

 2) Increment app version number in `ios/<new-app-name>/Info.plist` (CFBundleShortVersionString & CFBundleVersion) and `android/app/build.gradle` (versionCode & versionName)

+3) Build and submit your app to the store